 Course Credit and Research Methods Requirement

 In contrast to the one-semester commitment for COMM 4993 (Independent Study, 1 credit) and COMM 4995 (Independent Research, 3 credits), the GCS thesis project is carried out across the entire fourth year.
-Admitted students register for COMM 4840 (2 credits) for the fall semester, during which they will produce a literature review and a detailed research proposal.
-Students whose proposals are approved by the GCS faculty advisers will complete their research and write the thesis while registered for COMM 4841 (3 credits) during the spring of the fourth year.
+Interested students should register for COMM 4839 (1 credit) for the spring semester of their third year.
+Those who are admitted to the GCS program will work closely with their thesis adviser in the spring.
+GCS students who make satisfactory progress will then continue with COMM 4840 (2 credits) for the fall semester of their fourth year, during which they will produce a literature review and a detailed research proposal.
+Students whose proposals are approved by the GCS faculty advisers will complete their research and write the thesis while registered for COMM 4841 (2 credits) during the spring of the fourth year.
 Links to examples of student work are provided below.

 A well-developed research idea is not a prerequisite for exploring the possibility of joining the program, nor does a project necessarily require a direct “international” focus.
 However, students are expected to pursue a research project related to their academic concentration(s) with an adviser from the relevant area.
 Those who wish to pursue research outside of their area of concentration must obtain approval from Professor Wilhelm.